Modify Detection Rules

 You can edit an exception after it has been created.

-2. Click the pencil icon for the exception you would like to edit.
+4. Click Edit (pencil icon) for the exception you want to edit.

 Delete exceptions